Change management. Fun stuff.

 AI is unique because of its ability to enable positive change, innovation, and sustainable design in systems of large and complex scale.
 Since 1999, I work with AI to facilitate and design change.
 The principles lay over any approach, any dialogue, any engagement, any interaction.
 Cooperrider notes inquiry into organizational life should have four characteristics:

 - Appreciative:AI looks for the “positive core” of the organization and seeks to use it as a foundation for future growth.

 - Applicable: AI is grounded in stories of what has actually taken place in the past and is therefore essentially practical.
 It is not a “pie in the sky” approach but instead seeks the best of “what is” in order to build the best of “what might be”.

 - Provocative: AI invites people to take some risks in the way they imagine the future and redesign their organization to bring it about.
 With the security and energy gained from exploration of the best in the organization, people feel able to respond with “provocative propositions” about the future.

 - Collaborative: AI is a form of collaborative inquiry.
 It always involves the whole organization or a representative cross-section of the whole organization.
 In this way all voices are heard and everyone’s contribution valued.

 Every AI inquiry or endeavor is unique to the organization and the stakeholders.
-The principles retain their name, but AI as a total approach has an incredible ability to scale and create new approaches continue to emerge.
-As more and more people have used AI it has developed and new understandings have been gained.
+The principles retain their name, but AI as a total approach has an incredible ability to scale and change continue to emerge.
+As more and more people have use AI it develops and gain new understandings.

 - Constructionist Principle: that reality as we know it is subjective and socially created through the language we use and the conversations we have